 This course presents an overview of the roles, responsibilities, skills, and career opportunities of the public health nutritionist.
-Topics include review of the nutrition education literature; development of behaviorally-based nutrition education materials for the community; identification of community nutrition-related assets and resources through a community assessment; evaluation of nutrition programs; nutrition policy, including food assistance programs; food security; current public health nutrition issues; and the cultural aspects of food consumption.
+Topics include review of the nutrition education literature; development of behaviorally-based nutrition education materials for the community; identification of community nutrition-related assets and resources through a community assessment; development of behaviorally-based nutrition education materials for the community based on the needs assessment; evaluation of nutrition programs; nutrition policy, including food assistance programs; food and nutrition security; current public health nutrition issues; and the cultural aspects of food consumption.
 Applications of national dietary goals to various population groups are presented, with a focus on underserved populations and health equity.